-- (A) "Type C" permits: (Small, outdoor (natural light only)) - (1) Will be issued to qualifying applicants for a maximum of 2,500 square feet of total canopy size. - (2) Cultivation under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed below. - (3) The permittee shall engage the services of an approved third party inspector and have a minimum of one (1) consultation inspection performed by that entity approximately 1/2 way through the total cultivation period for each harvestable crop. - (4) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential R-R 2; Rural Residential "R-R 5"; Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L", Forest Land "F-L", or Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (5) -Notwithstanding the limitations on zoning designation identified in Section (4), above, a Type C permit may be issued in any inland zoning district where a dwelling unit is a principally permitted use and if the permitted cultivation was in existence prior to January 1, 2016.
-A Type C permit issued in these zoning districts shall not allow for any increase in canopy area and shall only be issued if the existing cultivation site was in conformance with the minimum requirements of 10A.17.040 (A) through (I) in this Chapter, with the exception that letter (C) is replaced with the following language: "The use of light assistance for the outdoor cultivation of marijuana shall not exceed a maximum of six hundred (600) watts of lighting capacity per one hundred (100) square feet of growing area.".
-If a permit is granted in these zoning districts, any future lapse or revocation of that permit will extinguish the permittee's ability to obtain a future permit at that location.
+- (4) All structures used shall be constructed in a manner so as to fully contain any light or light glare involved in the cultivation process. - (5) No structure shall be used for cultivation under this type of permit that has undergone a conversion of habitable space to cultivation area. - (6) The permittee shall engage the services of an approved third party inspector and have a minimum of one (1) consultation inspection performed by the inspector at approximately the mid-point of the total cultivation period for each harvestable crop. - (7) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential R R 2; Rural Residential "R R 5"; Rural Residential "R R 10"; Agriculture "A G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L", Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - Notwithstanding the limitations on zoning designation identified in Section (4), above, a Type C-A permit may be issued in any inland zoning district where a dwelling unit is a principally permitted use and if the permitted cultivation was in existence prior to January 1, 2016.
+A Type C-A permit issued in these zoning districts shall not allow for any increase in canopy area and shall only be issued if the existing cultivation site was in conformance with the minimum requirements of 10A.17.040 (A) through (I) in this Chapter, with the exception that letter (C) is replaced with the following language: "The use of light assistance for the outdoor cultivation of marijuana shall not exceed a maximum of six hundred (600) watts of lighting capacity per one hundred (100) square feet of growing area." and that the following condition is applied: "The indoor cultivation of marijuana plants shall be limited to no more than one hundred (100) contiguous square feet per parcel.".
+If a permit is granted in these zoning districts, any future lapse or revocation of that permit will extinguish the permittee's ability to obtain a future permit at that location. - (9) The permittee shall facilitate the annual on-site compliance inspection, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday Friday, 9:00 am 5:00 pm, excluding holidays).
+The permittee shall notify the appropriate county official, at least 30 days prior to harvest, to schedule an annual on-site compliance inspection. - (C) "Type C B" permits: (Small, mixed light sources) - (1) Will be issued for qualifying applicants for a maximum of 2,500 square